langdecc511/CSGSA-Net/README.md

 # DANet
-  This is basic code of "CSGSA-Net: Canonical-Structured Graph Sparse Attention Network for Fetal ECG Estimation"
+  This is basic code of [CSGSA-Net: Canonical-Structured Graph Sparse Attention Network for Fetal ECG Estimation] (https://www.sciencedirect.com/science/article/pii/S1746809422010102)

   If you need any help for the code and data, do not hesitate to leave issues in this repository.
 ****